8ta4/say/DONTREADME.md

 Error notification depends on whether transcription is triggered manually or automatically.

-> Will I get notified if transcription is triggered manually?
+> Will I get notified if transcription fails when it is triggered manually?

 Yup, you will.

-> Will I get notified if transcription is triggered automatically?
+> Will I get notified if transcription fails when it is triggered automatically?
 (Planned)

 Nope, you won't. `say` is designed to be non-intrusive.